 There are so many prescription painkillers available at this point that it can become confusing and even overwhelming to know the right option for you.
-The following provides an overview of two commonly prescribed drugs, which are Dilaudid and oxycodone.
+The following provides an overview of two commonly prescribed drugs, Dilaudid (hydromorphone) and oxycodone.

-- Both Dilaudid and Oxycodone are strong painkillers available only by prescription to treat pain that won’t respond to over the counter pain medicines.
+- Both Dilaudid and oxycodone are strong painkillers available by prescription

-- Dilaudid is hydromorphone hydrochloride, which is closely related in many ways to morphine.
+- Dilaudid is hydromorphone hydrochloride, which is closely related to morphine

-- Hydromorphone is actually stronger than morphine, and it’s fast-acting as compared to other pain medicines, so there tends to be a higher potential for abuse than with oxycodone, although both are frequently abused
+- Hydromorphone is actually stronger than morphine, and it is faster-acting compared to other pain medicines, so there tends to be a higher potential for abuse than with oxycodone

-- Dilaudid tends to have fewer side effects than morphine, such as rashes
+- Dilaudid tends to have fewer physical side effects, such as rashes, than morphine

-- Oxycodone tends to work well for break-through pain or use on an as-needed basis, while the longer lasting versions can provide around-the-clock pain relief
+- Oxycodone tends to work well for breakthrough pain or as-needed, while the longer-lasting versions of the drug can provide around-the-clock pain relief

-- When looking at Dilaudid vs. oxycodone, both can cause constipation, and in some cases, it can be severe
+- When looking at Dilaudid versus oxycodone, both can cause constipation, and in some cases, it can be severe

 - Dizziness and drowsiness are two common symptoms of both Dilaudid and oxycodone